EricZinda/Perplexity/docs/pxHowTo/pxHowTo30InStylePredications.md

 Note that the two new functions need to *yield all alternatives* and not just return `true` or `false`.

-And, as before, `in_style_predication()` does all the work to make sure that the two new functions are only passed single values even if the incoming values are combinatorial.
+And, as with the first "check" function, `in_style_predication()` does all the work to make sure that the two new functions are only passed single values even if the incoming values are combinatorial.